Olga Horak: Post war

 Olga survived the Holocaust, but lost her family.
-Her mother, father, sister and grandmothers were all murdered.
+Her mother, father, sister and grandmothers were all dead.
 After her mother died, Olga was taken to the camp's sickbay.
 From there, she was transferred to the town hospital in Celle, but was transferred back because the German nurses would not attend to a Jewish patient.
 When a Catholic priest from the British Army came and wanted to administer the last rites, she asked him to desist as she "was not a Catholic" and "was not dying".
 At her request, the priest, with a rabbi, arranged for her to be transferred back to the sickbay at Bergen-Belsen.
 She stayed there until the camp was burned to the ground.
-She was then transferred by military Hospital train to the State Hospital in Pilsen.
+She was then transferred by military Hospital train to the State Hospital in Plzeň.

-Olga Rosenberger stayed in Pilsen until she was healthy enough to return to Bratislava, where she encountered her cousin Thomas, also an orphan.
+Olga Rosenberger stayed in Plzeň until she was healthy enough to return to Bratislava, where she encountered her cousin Thomas, also an orphan.
 She stayed with relatives, the Bardos family.
 Zsuzsi, her cousin, offered to set Horak up with her friend's brother, John Horak.
 Olga and John married on 9 February 1947.
 John and Olga were determined to start a life outside Europe and away from the horrors they had suffered.
 They applied through regular channels and were eventually granted Landing Permits, which allowed them to travel to Australia.
 Travelling on the Greek ship Cyrenia, they left in August 1949, disembarking in Melbourne on 16 September 1949.
 From Melbourne, they traveled immediately to Sydney.
 Two weeks after arriving, John and Olga established the Hibodress garment factory.
-Horak lives in Sydney, and is a volunteer guide at the Sydney Jewish Museum.
-She has donated several of her artifacts to the museum.
+Horak lived in Sydney, and was a volunteer guide at the Sydney Jewish Museum.
+She donated several of her artifacts to the museum.

+On 15 August 2024, it was announced that Horak had died at the age of 98.